 A key element for the LFI thermal environment was the Planck sorption cooler system (SCS), which provided the 20 K stage to the LFI front-end and the 18K pre-cooling stage to HFI.
 The SCS included a nominal and a redundant unit (Planck Collaboration II 2011).
 In August 2010 (around PID 11000), a heat switch of the nominal cooler unit reached its end-of-life, and the SCS was therefore switched over to the redundant cooler.
 This "switchover" event implied a major redistribution of the temperatures in the LFI focal plane, with variations at ~1 K level, for two main reasons.
-First, the efficiency of the newly active redundant cooler led to an overall decrease of the absolute temperature.
-Second, because of the different location of the interface between the focal plane structure and the cold-end for the redundant cooler, a change of temperature gradients appeared across the focal plane.
+First, the efficiency of the absolute temperatures of the absolute temperatures of the absolute temperatures.

-5 This operation took place at PID 10911, corresponding to Operation Day (OD) 454.
+&lt;sup>5 This operation took place at PID 10911, corresponding to Operation Day (OD) 454.